Budgeting for International Projects

 Many international programs require in-country legal counsel or other professional services, especially if you're not working with a local partner.
 You may have consulting expenses during the set up phase (e.g. researching local tax requirements) as well as ongoing expenses (e.g. paying an accounting firm to manage these requirements throughout the life of the project).

 Depending on your location, you may need to budget for physical security for lodging and office locations, transportation and travel security, and access to medical care.
-Review our safety & security guidance for more information.
+Review our safety and security guidance for more information.

 Although Harvard is tax-exempt in the U.S., this exemption doesn’t automatically carry over to foreign jurisdictions.
 Program revenue, donations, payments, and international fund transfers may be taxed, and rates of 25 to 35 percent are not uncommon.
 Learn more about common international taxes.